Colbertus/Prim-s-Algorithm/README.md

 # Prim-s-Algorithm
-This project performs Prim's Algorithm on a set of coordinates and will use a greedy algorithm to find the shortest path to all of the nodes.
+This project performs Prim's Algorithm on a set of coordinates and will use a greedy algorithm to find the shortest path to all nodes.
+This project can be run through VS-code to execute.
+The format for the coordinate file has the number of nodes as the first line and the following lines contain the coordinates in the following format: (#, #).
+This project uses a minimum heap to store the current shortest distance and uses a vector to store both the edges and the visited nodes.
+NOTE: the first coordinate in the input file will be the beginning node.

+Prim's Algorithm is a greedy algorithm that tries to find the shortest distance to every possible node.
+This algorithm groups the visited nodes and traverses to the next smallest distance based on what nodes have already been visited.
+The execution of the algorithm ends when all of the nodes/coordinates have been visited.